piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     ! -------------------------------------
     !
 Electrons 1
     ! -------------------------------------
-    Part-Species1-ChargeIC            = -1.60217653E-19 !
+    Part-Species1-ChargeIC            = -1.                !
 Electric charge of species #1
-    Part-Species1-MassIC              = 9.1093826E-31   !
+    Part-Species1-MassIC              = 1.                 !
 Rest mass of species #1
-    Part-Species1-MacroParticleFactor = 5e8             !
+    Part-Species1-MacroParticleFactor = 3.14159265358e-4   !
 Weighting factor for species #1
     Part-Species1-nInits              = 1                  !
 Number of initialization/emission regions for species #1

 The number of initialization sets is defined by `Part-Species1-nInits`, where each initialization set is accompanied by a block of parameters that starts from `Part-Species1-Init1-SpaceIC` up to `Part-Species1-Init1-VeloVecIC` and are preceded by the corresponding `-InitX` counter.
 In this example we have a single initialization set per species definition.
-The `Part-Species1-Init1-SpaceIC =  sin_deviation` flag defines the type of the initialization set, here, the distribution the particles equidistantly on a line and sinusoidally dislocates them (representing an initial stage of a plasma wave in 1D).
+The `Part-Species1-Init1-SpaceIC =  cos_distribution` flag defines the type of the initialization set, here, the distribution the particles equidistantly on a line and dislocates them in a cosine pattern, representing an initial stage of a plasma wave in 1D.
 Each type of the initialization set might have a different set of parameters and an overview is given in Section {ref}`sec:particle-initialization-and-emission`.

-    Part-Species1-Init1-ParticleNumber        = 400           !
+    Part-Species1-Init1-ParticleNumber        = 40000                     !
 Number of simulation particles for species #1 and initialization #1
-    Part-Species1-Init1-maxParticleNumber-x   = 400           !
+    Part-Species1-Init1-maxParticleNumber-x   = 40000                     !
 Number of simulation particles in x-direction for species #1 and initialization #1
-    Part-Species1-Init1-SpaceIC               = sin_deviation !
-Sinusoidal distribution is space
+    Part-Species1-Init1-SpaceIC               = cos_distribution          !
+Cosine distribution is space
-    Part-Species1-Init1-velocityDistribution  = constant      !
+    Part-Species1-Init1-velocityDistribution  = maxwell_distribution_1D   !
 Constant velocity distribution
+    Part-Species1-Init1-MWTemperatureIC       = 0.72429730341e23          !
+Translational temprature
     Part-Species1-Init1-maxParticleNumber-y   = 1                         !
 Number of particles in y
     Part-Species1-Init1-maxParticleNumber-z   = 1                         !
 Number of particles in z
-    Part-Species1-Init1-Amplitude             = 0.01          !
+    Part-Species1-Init1-Amplitude             = 0.05                      !
 Specific factor for the sinusoidal distribution is space
-    Part-Species1-Init1-WaveNumber            = 2.            !
+    Part-Species1-Init1-WaveNumber            = 0.5                       !
 Specific factor for the sinusoidal distribution is space
     Part-Species1-Init1-VeloIC                = 0.                        !
 Velocity magnitude [m/s]
     Part-Species1-Init1-VeloVecIC             = (/1.,0.,0./)              !
 Normalized velocity vector

-To calculate the number of simulation particles of, e.g. electrons, defined by `Part-Species1-Init1-ParticleNumber`, the given number density $n_{e}$ in {numref}`tab:pic_poisson_plasma_wave_phys`, the selected weighting factor $w_{e}$ and the volume of the complete domain ($V=2\pi\cdot0.2\cdot0.2\pu{m^{3}}$) are utilized.
+To calculate the number of simulation particles of, e.g. electrons, defined by `Part-Species1-Init1-ParticleNumber`, the given number density , the selected weighting factor $w_{e}$ and the volume of the complete domain ($V=4\pi\cdot1\cdot1\pu{m^{3}}$) are utilized.

 $$ N_{e,sim} = \frac{n_{e} V}{w_{e}} $$

 In this case, however, the number of particles are pre-defined and the weighting factor is derived from the above equation.
 The extent of dislocation is controlled by `Part-Species1-Init1-Amplitude`, which is only set for the electron species as the ion species is not dislocated (they remain equidistantly distributed).
-The parameter `Part-Species1-Init1-WaveNumber` sets the number of sine wave repetitions in the `x`-direction of the domain.
+The parameter `Part-Species1-Init1-WaveNumber` sets the number of cosine wave repetitions in the `x`-direction of the domain.
 In case of the `SpaceIC=sin_deviation`, the number of simulation particles must be equal to the multiplied values given in `Part-Species1-Init1-maxParticleNumber-x/y/z` as this emission type allows distributing the particles not only in one, but in all three Cartesian coordinates, which is not required for this 1D example.

 ### Analysis setup